Nefario3k/the-nft-challenge-solution/README.md

 ### What I learned

-I learnt a lot of new styles with css attribues?properties.
-I also understood the default display types of different HTML selectors and how to use position attributes in css.
+I learnt a lot of new styles with css attribues and properties.
+I also understood the default display types of different HTML selectors and how to use position styles in css.
 I was able to work with multiple classes without messing and reusing a class in a wrong html tag.
 Although my class naming needs more professionalism, I am quite happy I got this hands on experience.

 ### Continued development